 My scholarship includes topics in critical information literacy, critical librarianship, the history of academic librarianship, and modern German history.
 I’m the co-editor of the Library Juice Press book Reference Librarianship and Justice: History, Practice, & Praxis.

 For me librarianship has the most meaning when placed in its larger contexts: social, political, economic, and cultural.
-What this means is that I try to always connect what I do as a librarian to the issues that affect our lives, both professional and personal.
-More specifically, I’m interested in better understanding the various ways that patriarchy, white supremacy, and capitalism influence and structure the ways that library practice is determined.
+I try to always connect what I do as a librarian to the issues that affect our lives, both professional and personal.

 I hold a PhD in modern European history from Columbia University, an MSIS from the University at Albany, and a BA in German and History from the University of Michigan.